DataScientist-GustavoAguiar/How-Did-Netflix-Expand-Its-Catalog-/README.md

 But why is that?
 What do the newly added movies and TV series data imply?
 Are there any patterns or trends?
 In this blog, we will use the CRISP-DM method to understand better the titles that Netflix is adding and its efforts to maintain its leadership in the streaming sector.

-Based on our primary business question, “How Did Netflix Become the Best?”
+Based on our primary business question, “How Did Netflix Grow Its Catalog?”
 I’ve defined five questions that can help us understand and answer our main question.

 * “Is Netflix adding more content than ever before to its catalog?”